-C.4.9 CARCINOGENICITY (Classified in Accordance with Appendix A.6)
+C.4.9 CARCINOGENICITY

-Pictogram Health hazard
+Health hazard

 Hazard category Signal word Hazard statement

 1A and 1B Danger May cause cancer <>

 2 Warning Suspected of causing cancer <>

 (state route of exposure if no other routes of exposure cause the hazard)

+Precautionary statements

-Prevention Response Storage Disposal Obtain special instructions before use.
+Prevention Response Storage Disposal

+Obtain special instructions before use.
+Do not handle until all safety precautions have been read and understood.
+Wear protective gloves/protective clothing/eye protection/face protection.
 If exposed or concerned: Get medical advice/attention.
+Chemical manufacturer, importer, or distributor to select medical advice or attention as appropriate.
 Store locked up.
-Dispose of contents/container to in accordance with local/regional/national/inte rnational regulations (to Do not handle until all safety precautions have been read and understood. be specified).
-Wear protective gloves/protective clothing/eye protection/face protection//ace protection.
-Chemical manufacturer, importer, or distributor to specify type of equipment, as required.
+Dispose of contents/container to in accordance with local/regional/national /international regulations (to be specified).
+Chemical manufacturer, importer, or distributor to specify whether disposal requirements apply to contents, container, or both.

+Chemical manufacturer,